alexrobincrabbe/build_a_treehouse/README.md

 The bug was fixed by changing the z-index of the image labels to be lower than the z-index of the header.

 # Deployment

+## Clone the Repository

+1. Open a terminal in the folder you want to clone the project to.

+2. In the terminal type "git clone https://github.com/alexrobincrabbe/build_a_treehouse" hit enter.

+3. type "cd .\build_a_treehouse\" hit enter.

+6. In the terminal type "git remote rm origin" hit enter.

+5. On Github, create a new repository with a name of your choosing.

+6. Type "git remote add origin $\lt$ url of your repository $\gt$" hit enter.

+7. Type "git push --set-upstream origin main" hit enter.

+## Deploy from Github

+1. On Github, open the repository you made.

+2. Open "settings" tab.

+3. Click on "pages".

+4. Under branch, select branch "main".

+5. Click save.

+6. Wait a few minutes, refresh the page.

+7. The link to the deployed site will appear near the top of the page.